Additional Learning Support

 The Learning Support Workshop (D20) is a supportive study area accessible to students who have additional learning needs and high needs.

 We ask all learners to disclose any medical conditions, learning difficulties or physical or sensory disabilities or additional learning support needs at the application stage (via Application Form), enrolment stage (via Enrolment form) and at induction (via ALS disclosure form).
-If you disclose a medical issue, learning need, disability or learning difference that may affect your study, we can advise you on what support would enable you to access and achieve on your course.
-You may be invited to meet with our Disability Officer, one of our ALS specialists or our Health and Safety Officer in order to discuss your needs further.
+If you disclose a medical issue, learning need, disability or learning difficulty that may affect your study, we can advise you on what support would enable you to access and achieve on your course.
+You may be invited to meet with one of our specialist staff in order to discuss your needs further.
 We also offer advice and training to your teachers on how they can support you to access teaching and learning and what access arrangements you are entitled to in your exams and assessments.